 Secondly, we’ve been helping business owners implement policies designed help them and their managers support employees who are suffering from mental health issues.
 It’s been a tough year for many and even some of the most resilient people have been affected by the stresses this pandemic has caused.
 Given that mental health affects people’s wellbeing and performance at a foundational level, it’s critical that business owners have the right procedures to support their employees and avoid the stigma that has plagued mental health issues since the dawn of time.

-The opportunity is ripe for retailers to decide what they want their shop floor to be.
+New 'normal': The opportunity is ripe for retailers to decide what they want their shop floor to be.
 Maybe it’s an ‘experience centre’, a vibrant showroom where cutting-edge brands and technologies can be brought to life in new ways that resonate with post-pandemic lifestyle needs.
 Maybe it’s a place where the online experience merges into the physical one to provide communities with a truly invigorating place to shop.

 Whatever that new experience looks like is up to you, but don’t forget that your staff need to be involved in it too, after all they’re the ones who’ll be leading it.
 So shunting their training needs back towards the top of the priority list is an absolute must.